awsdocs/amazon-pinpoint-user-guide/doc-source/campaigns-begin.md

 1. Under **Choose a channel for this campaign**, choose the channel that you want to use to send the campaign\.
 **Note**
 You can only choose a single channel\.
-This section only shows the channels that are enabled for the current project\.
+You can only choose the channels that are enabled for the current project\.
 The **Custom** channel is enabled for all projects by default\.

+1. If you chose **In\-app messaging** in the preceding step, choose a **Prioritization** for the in\-app message\.
+The value that you choose determines which message is shown in response to a trigger event\.

+   If you chose a different message type, proceed to the next step\.

 1. Choose **Next**\.